Game Dev Resources

 The Ultimate Truth on World Building

-This article is a how-to on world building in writing.
+As a matter of urgency, Mr. Dave Pizza--for as long as I muster it--will bear witness to a fusion of game dev stuff and book/writing stuff.
+It's already begun really, but I'm scrambling to realize this vision.
+So anyway, this article is going to be a how-to on "writing about place."
+You guys are going nuts over some of the How-To's, so Joseph M Tapdancing Kwisatz Haderach, I'm gonna deliver the goods.
 This article is equally accessible to creative writers, visual novel devs, and game devs.
-The devs are, of course, in the worldbuilding phase, but perhaps there is even another application I’ve overlooked, screenplay writing maybe.
-If you don’t even know what I’m talking about?
-Don’t worry!
+The devs are, of course, in the worldbuilding phase, but perhaps there is even another application I've overlooked, screenplay writing maybe.
+If you don't even know what I'm talking about?
+Don't worry!
 This is a general concept here.
-So, with that, let’s get you started.
-“Guys, where ARE we?”…
+So, with that, let's get you started.

 Making a Simple Platformer With Godot

-Let’s talk about Godot tilemaps.
+Let's talk about GoDot tilemaps.
 Have you ever played a 2D platformer or Metroidvania and wanted to know how it is made?
 Maybe you are already making one.
-I’m back for another insight into the cryptic, enigmatic, secretive, open-source world of indie game development.
+I'm back for another insight into the cryptic, enigmatic, secretive, open-source world of indie game development.
 Tongue-in-cheek there.
-But I am reaching out to you devs out there to talk about some very useful primary knowledge in Godot TileMaps!
-Particularly beginners.
-Before You Start This…
+But I am reaching out to you devs out there to talk about some very useful primary knowledge in GoDot TileMaps!

 Make Dialogue Sound Effects With Tyranobuilder